zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

     (org-mode . variable-pitch-mode)
     ```

+    Turns out `visual-line-mode` also remaps the <kbd>C-a</kbd> and <kbd>C-e</kbd> keybindings (of course, which breaks the behavior enabled by the `org-special-ctrl-a/e/k` variables.
+To counter this, I also add some bindings that set those keys to their Org functions.
+These functions know how to deal with visual mode anyway.

+    ```emacs-lisp
+    ("C-a" . org-beginning-of-line)
+    ("C-e" . org-end-of-line)
+    ("C-k" . org-kill-line)
+    ```

 -   In `variable-pitch` mode, the default right-alignment for headline tags doesn't work, and results in the tags being misaligned (as it uses character positions to do the alignment).
 This setting positions the tags right after the last character of the headline, so at least they are more consistent.

     ```emacs-lisp